Roles of Camp Crew

 Only if you want to!
 On a Camping Trip, you may choose to either sleep in a private tent or literally "under the stars."
-In between trips, Camp Crew have access to regional "leader houses" (housing provided by Backroads for field staff) where you may stay, do laundry and use shower facilities, and get some much needed rest!
+In between trips, Camp Crew have access to regional "leader houses" (housing provided by Backroads for

 Most Camping Trips run for five days and then Camp Crew go back to their regional hub to stay in a leader house for two nights before starting another trip.
 You may also have a full week off between trips, allowing you to explore the region where you're working.

 Can I be a Camp Crew if I'm only available in July and August?

 Our peak camping season is mid-June through the end of August but also includes a key event in mid-September.
 Applicants must be available through the end of September.